-There’s something about forgotten, abandoned places that really intrigues me.
-Whether it’s the exciting feeling of rebelliously being somewhere forbidden or the chance to explore unique places and discover lost secrets, I have a strong desire to seek out these places when I travel.
+There’s something about forgotten, abandoned places that intrigues me.
+Whether it’s the exciting feeling of rebelliously being somewhere you maybe shouldn’t go, or the chance to explore unique forgotten places and discover lost secrets, I have a strong desire to seek out these places when I travel.

 If you feel the same, then Estonia offers many interesting opportunities!
-Here are five abandoned places I’ve explored so far.
+Here are five abandoned places to explore in Estonia.

 This large concrete sports and entertainment complex was completed in 1980 as a venue for the sailing events of the Moscow Olympics.
-The hall was closed in 2010 and despite plans for renovations to commence this year the area remains derelict.
+The hall was closed in 2010 and despite plans for renovations the area remains derelict.

 2. Tartu Cathedral

-Last year whilst in Tartu for a work trip I stumbled onto the beautiful ruins of the Tartu Cathedral during an early morning run.
-Perched atop Toomemägi (Cathedral Hill) amidst thick trees I was stunned and awed to see the huge stone ruin emerging from the trees.
+When I was in Tartu for a work trip I stumbled on the beautiful ruins of the Tartu Cathedral during an early morning run.
+Perched atop Toomemägi (Cathedral Hill) amidst thick trees, I was stunned and awed to see the huge stone ruins emerging in a clearing.